ubersan/pylic/README.md

 `pylic` needs be run in the directory where your `pyproject.toml` file is located.
 You can configure
 - `safe_licenses`: All licenses you consider safe for usage.
 The string comparison is case-insensitive.
 - `unsafe_packages`: If you rely on a package that does not come with a license you have to explicitly list it as such.
 - `ignore_packages`: Packages that will not be reported as unsafe even if they use a license not listed as safe.
+This is useful in case an existing projects want to start integrating `pylic`, but are still using unsafe licenses.
+This allows to 1) ignore these packages temporarely, while they're being replaced 2) already validates newly incoming or updated packages against the safe license set and 3) successully runs through in the CI.

 ```toml
 [tool.pylic]